 HotelsCombined lets you compare almost all of the other hotel search engines to find the best price.
 I also enjoy their polar bear mascot. :)

 Hotels.com is rightly well-known for offering excellent deals and an easy user interface.

 Accommodations (Home or Condo Rentals):

-VRBO.com (Vacation Rentals By Owner) is another platform for renting vacation homes that I’ve used numerous times and love.
+Vrbo.com (Vacation Rentals By Owner) is a platform for renting vacation homes that I’ve used numerous times and love.
 Again, in addition to using these sites to find a place to stay, consider making extra money by renting out your own place while you’re away!

 FlipKey was the home and condo renting service we used on a recent vacation, and had a splendid experience.
 I like the search filters you can use to narrow down your perfect (in our case, beachfront) accommodations.
 You can also pick up extra income by renting out part or all of your own place through FlipKey.

 TripAdvisor Vacation Rentals is a revelation now that I have kids and realize how much more practical and economical it is to rent a whole condo or house (with a kitchen and multiple rooms) versus all squeezing into a tiny hotel room.
 We did this during our stay in Puerto Rico and saved a ton of money and stress… and we were two steps from a gorgeous beach!
 (In fact, I took many of the photos on this page during that Puerto Rico escapade.)